The Elder Scrolls VI Should Focus on AI Interactivity Over Visuals

 There are actually some things about Oblivion I prefer overall such as how the game zooms in on characters faces that you interact with.
 This is particularly nice and immersive when you wake an NPC up and they walk around the bed to talk to you vs how generic it seems to be in Skyrim.
 Both games however have characters repeating dialog even amongst different NPCs to exact point, which should be fixed for the next title.

-I remember talks about a super advanced AI engine being developed for TES IV Oblivion as it was being hyped before release.
+I remember talks about a super advanced AI engine called Radiant A.I. being developed for TES IV Oblivion as it was being hyped before release.
 However, let us hope or just imagine this engine now being a reality or the technology being caught up with the visinon and hope this is what Howard was alluding to.

 Make no mistake about it, TES 6 will be huge and should offer a wide range of changes including both graphics and interactivity.
 However, the question will be what the main focus on will be.
 Will it be the former or the latter?
 We still have quite a ways to see.